Visit MitradeTrade with Mitrade WebTrade with Mitrade AppTrade with Mitrade App

 3. Create Exit Rules

-Prior to commencing trading, most traders clarify buy signals and exit rules.
+Before commencing trading, most traders clarify buy signals and exit rules.
 Losses are inevitable for most traders and professional traders will lose more trades than they win.
 Through the management of their profits and losses, they can average out their earnings and make a profit.

 4. Create Entry Rules